rails-inspire-django/django-turbo-helper/docs/source/real-time-updates.md

 cable_channel_register(TurboStreamCableChannel)
 ```

-In Django template, we can subscribe to stream source like this:
+In Django template, we can subscribe to stream source like this, it has nearly the same syntax as Rails `turbo_stream_from`:

 ```html
 {% load turbo_helper %}